sophiaandtbacka/cart253/topics/mod jam/mod jam/modJamResponse.md

 https://xiaxueyi00-eng.github.io/cart253/mod-jam-frog/

 ## Fly Movement Pattern
 The flies’ sine-wave movement introduces an interesting rhythm and greater visual interest than typical linear motion.
-However, upon capture, each fly resets a random y coordinate on the left side of the screen, restarting its sine pattern with no variation in amplitude, or speed.
+However, upon capture, each fly resets to a random y coordinate on the left side of the screen, restarting its sine pattern with no variation in amplitude, or speed.
 This organization limits the game to a single on-screen fly at a time and results in repetitive gameplay.
 Even small adjustments to these parameters would substantially increase dynamism.

 ## Lerps
 <p>A notable strength of this project is the diverse use of lerp.
 In the capture mechanic, when a fly overlaps the tongue, a conditional triggers a lerp that pulls the fly toward the frog’s mouth.
 This creates a highly convincing “stuck to the tongue” effect, resulting in the most accurate fly capture among the projects I’ve reviewed.</p>